ga4gh/va-spec/schema/va-spec/profiles/pathogenicity/def/VariantPathogenicity.rst

           - `Coding <../../gks-common/core.json#/$defs/Coding>`_ | `IRI <../../gks-common/core.json#/$defs/IRI>`_
           - 0..1
           - The overall strength of support for the Statement based on all evidence assessed.
+       *  - statementText
+          - string
+          - 0..1
+          - A natural-language expression of what a structured Statement object asserts to be true.  e.g. for a Variant Pathgenicity statement, "BRCA2 c.8023A>G is pathogenic for Breast  Cancer", or "there is moderate evidence supporting the pathogenicity of BRCA2 c.8023A>G  for Breast Cancer".
+       *  - proposition
+          - `Proposition <../../core-im/core.json#/$defs/Proposition>`_
+          - 0..1
+          - A possible fact that the Statement assesses or puts forth as true.
+This attribute provides  the option of encapsulating the structured semantics of the possible fact asserted or  evaluated by a Statement in a separate 'Proposition' object - instead of using the subject,  predicate, object, qualifier properties directly in the Statement object.
+       *  - hasEvidenceOfType
+          - `Coding <../../gks-common/core.json#/$defs/Coding>`_
+          - 0..m
+          - A term describing a type of evidence used to assess the validity of Statement's proposition (e.g. 'sequence similarity evidence', 'in vitro assay evidence').
+       *  - hasEvidenceLines
+          - `EvidenceLine <../../core-im/core.json#/$defs/EvidenceLine>`_
+          - 0..m
+          - A discrete, independent argument relevant to the validity of the Proposition assessed or  put forth in the Statement.
+This arguent is based on the interpretation of one or more  pieces of information as evidence.
+       *  - hasEvidence
+          - `InformationEntity <../../core-im/core.json#/$defs/InformationEntity>`_
+          - 0..m
+          - A piece of information that represents or contributes to an argument for or against the  validity of the Proposition put forth in a Statement.
+This is a shortcut relation that links  a Statement directly to a piece of evidnece supporting it, bypassing the Evidence Line class  when used data creators do not utilize an Evidence Line object.
        *  - variant
           - `Variation <../../vrs/vrs.json#/$defs/Variation>`_ | `CategoricalVariation <../../catvrs/catvrs.json#/$defs/CategoricalVariation>`_ | `IRI <../../gks-common/core.json#/$defs/IRI>`_
           - 1..1